“97% of our pupils agree that St Clements is a good school”

 Welcome to our website, we hope you enjoy it and are able to gain a picture of what we do at St Clements.

-St Clements is a good school and we are continuing to work very hard since our last Ofsted in June 2014 to raise the standard of teaching to outstanding, raise achievement and to develop leadership and management at all levels in school.
+St Clements is a good school and we are continuing to work very hard since our last Ofsted in June 2014 to raise the standard of teaching , raise achievement and to develop leadership and management at all levels in school.

 I know that I speak for the Governors, staff and pupils when I say that we are proud of the achievements of our school.

 *At the end of 2016-17, the progress that our Year 6 pupils made, compared to pupils at similar schools nationally, was above the floor standard in reading, writing & maths.